apace100/origins-docs/docs/types/power_types/prevent_entity_render.md

 	}
 }
 ```

-This power makes creepers invisible for the player during day.
+This example will make creepers invisible for the player that has the power during the day.